 The Hammam Linen 100% Cotton 6-Piece has everything we want in a bath towel set.
 These towels are cozy and soft but also absorbent and quick-drying.
-They showed no signs of wear throughout our testing period, which bodes well for their long-term durability, and they're reasonably priced.
+They showed no signs of wear throughout our testing period, which bodes well for their long-term durability.
 The fibers are shaggy and soft but not so thick that the towel feels heavy; we appreciated the airiness of the lightweight, thin material used.
 The washcloths and hand towels dried our hands without leaving a drop and easily absorbed water off counters.
 Their ability to dry quickly is a huge plus, especially with frequently used hand towels.
 These perform and feel like a much more costly set, so we were pleasantly surprised by their affordable price tag.

 Though the Hammam set was the fastest drying set we encountered, it did not receive the highest marks in the softness metric.
 Instead, these towels shine as all-around performers, which means that they provide reasonable softness and comfort while also absorbing water with ease and drying quickly.
 Many of the towels that received higher scores in the softness metric took ages to dry.
 That seems to be the trade-off for maximum comfort.
 We also appreciated the airiness of the lightweight, thin material used in the Hammam set.